 Select from the Notes view keyboard

-Cutting, copying, and pasting MIDI notes
+Cutting, copying, and pasting MIDI works differently from editing audio:

-Cutting, copying, and pasting MIDI works differently from editing audio, because you can select non-contiguous MIDI notes, and the paste operation respects the structure of the cut or copied data.
+The paste operation respects the structure of the cut or copied data.
 If you paste within an existing clip, the notes are pasted within the boundaries of the clip.
 If you paste MIDI notes on the timeline outside a MIDI clip, a new MIDI clip is created.

 MIDI notes are selected, cut, copied, and pasted with the same time relationships and durations as the selection.
-MIDI selections conform to the grid if Snap is enabled.

-To cut and paste MIDI notes:
+To cut and paste MIDI notes

 - Select MIDI notes to cut.
 You can select a range with the Select Editing Tool, draw a selection with the selection rectangle, select contiguous or non-contiguous notes by shift-clicking individual notes, or select specific notes from the Notes View Keyboard.

-To copy and paste MIDI notes:
+To copy and paste MIDI notes

 - Select MIDI notes to copy.
 You can select a range with the Select Editing Tool, draw a selection with the selection rectangle, select contiguous or non-contiguous notes by shift-clicking individual notes, or select specific notes from the Notes View Keyboard.